-If selected in section 20.3.1 (once the basin of attraction field is complete) the jump-graph is automatically generated, and the top-right jump-graph reminder of the first set of options available is presented as follows,
+If selected in section $20.3.1^1$ (once the basin of attraction field is complete) the jump-graph is automatically generated, and the top-right jump-graph reminder of the first set of options available is presented as follows,

-$^{^{1}\}mathrm{The\; jump\text{-}graph\; can\; also\; be\; selected\; in\; section\; 31.6.8}$ for the attractor histogram.
+$^{1}$ The jump-graph can also be selected in section 31.7.8 for the attractor histogram.

 Figure 20.4: A screen shot of the basin of attraction field at the top of the screen and its jump-graph in a large window across the lower part of the screen.
 The jump-graph was adjusted and nodes were dragged to new positions with the left mouse button.
 Drag options are shown in the top-right "drag reminder" (section 20.5.1).
-This is the RBN v2k3, v2k3,
+This is the RBN v2k3, n=10, defined in table 20.1.
+Basins were set to a small scale and repositioned near the top of the screen (chapter 25) so as not to be concealed behind the jump-graph window, though this can be togged to show hidden basins.